Choosing the perfect steak

-One advantage is that Ribeye steak has so much flavour, it doesn't need quite as much seasoning.
+One advantage of Ribeye steak having so much flavour is that it doesn't need quite as much seasoning.
 However it's often best to go a little more low and slow in the pan.
 It benefits from plenty of resting but can be cooked more Medium / Medium-well.

 Fancy a sharing option?
 Try a Cote de Boeuf, which is basically a Ribeye with the rib bone still connected.
-Very Fled Flintstone-esq!
+Very Fred Flintstone-esq!